-Marijuana - Effects and Treatment Text-based Home Course (3 CE)
+Marijuana - Effects and Treatment Online Text-based Home Course (3 CE)

 This course provides a brief history of marijuana use, followed by a detailed discussion of the effects of use.
 The physical effects, neurological and psychological effects, short- and long-term effects, and consequences for young people's use are described.
 Also included is a discussion of the symptoms of Cannabis Use Disorder, Cannabis Intoxication and Cannabis Withdrawal, and some consideration of its role as a "gateway drug" and its use for medical purposes.
 Techniques for Assessment, treatment and the relationship of marijuana use to mood disorders details are described.